 Members of the team are specially trained including local law enforcement agencies, not only in use of the electronic tracking equipment, but also especially in the methods to communicate with a person who has Alzheimer’s disease or a related disorder.
 Locating the individual is only part of the mission.
 The person who is located will be disoriented, anxious and untrusting.
 The specialized team know how to approach the person, gain their trust and put them at ease for the trip back home.

 Educational and community awareness programs have been a cornerstone to the program’s success.
 Team members are also active in presenting information to civic groups, law enforcement agencies and various healthcare providers throughout their communities.

 Success Stories of Programs Similar to Our Own “Operation Take Me Home”

-In Chatham, Virginia an 80 year-old woman with Alzheimer's disease wandered from her home at night.
+In Chatham, Virginia, an 80 year-old woman with Alzheimer’s disease wandered from her home at night.
 The family contacted Project Lifesaver upon learning she was missing.
-Two Sheriff's vehicles equipped with Care Trak Emergency Responder Units arrived on the scene and within a short time located the woman lying in a tobacco field.
+Two Sheriff’s vehicles equipped with Care Trak Emergency Responder Units arrived on the scene and within a short time located the woman lying in a tobacco field.
 She had wandered into the field, had fell, and could not get up.
 She was found covered with mud.
-Rescuers reported that a person standing up to 10 ft away from would not have noticed that a person was lying there.
+Rescuers reported that a person was lying thre.
 The woman was helpless and could have died if not located.